1st Narconon Graduate Wants to Help Others

 This year, he ended up at Boston’s Long Island City Hospital in Quincy, where he first contacted an organization called Narconon.

-Narconon is a drug and alcohol prevention and rehabilitation program founded in 1966 by William Benitez in Arizona State Prison.
+Narconon is a drug and alcohol prevention and rehabilitation program started in 1966 in Arizona State Prison.
 Since then, it has expanded around the world.

 Ellis was Narconon’s the first graduate at the Long Island Hospital in February.